haluska/MediaButtons/README.md

 ### Hardware

 Here is the quick version done on a breadboard.
 Do you need any instructions on this build?
 I hope not, because I don't have any... lol.
-I do, however, have a nice parts list and high res photo of what I did.
+I do, however, have a nice parts list and a high res photo of what I did.

 Parts List:
 * Teensy 3.5 [https://www.adafruit.com/product/3267](https://www.adafruit.com/product/3267) -- I believe you can buy this with the headers already soldered on.
 Maybe *you* want that, but boy do I need the practice.